ShuhongLL/mysite/source/_posts/Implement-Zero-Data-Loss-in-Spark-Streaming.md

     }
   }
 ```
-This ensures that the data will be executed only once.
+If an error occurs at any point during the execution, the offset won;t be committed to the kafka offset store and hence the same data will be resent by kafka, which ensures that the data will be executed only once.